 - Separate customer usage by billing account: Splits your usage and disbursement report by customers' billing accounts.

 For information on what is included in the report, see Usage and disbursement reports.

 If you want to set up more destinations, repeat these steps.

 To save your changes, click Save.
-You must agree to give the GCP Marketplace accounts access to your report destinations.
+You must agree to give the Google Cloud Marketplace accounts access to your report destinations.